-Mr A Curran – Teacher of ICT
+Mr A Curran – Lead Teacher of Computing

 Key Stage 3

-- The department runs after school coursework support twice weekly to support Key Stagev4 students with coursework
+The department runs after school coursework support twice weekly to support Key Stagev4 students with coursework